brainworkup/brainworkup.io/content/home/contact.md

 weight = 130

 title = "Contact"
-subtitle = "For research inquiries only"
+subtitle = "For research inquiries only at this time"

 # Automatically link email and phone?
 autolink = true